privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 ## About Account and Storage accesses

-All account and storage reads and writes in the RwTable are linked to the MPT Circuit.
+All account and storage reads and writes in the RwTable are linked to the Merkle Patricia Trie (MPT) Circuit.
 This is because unlike the rest of entries, which are initialized at 0 in each block, account and storage persist during blocks via the Ethereum State and Storage Tries.

 In general we link the first and last accesses of each key (`[address, field_tag]` for Account, `[address, storage_key]` for Storage) to MPT proofs that